Home ยป Recipes ยป Popular ยป Baking

 Yes, you can use the same batter to make pancakes or regular waffles.
 Adjust cooking time depending on which perfect fall breakfast you choose to make.

-Other Delicious Pumpkin Recipes You May Want To Try!
+Other Delicious Pumpkin Recipes For The Fall Season You May Want To Try!

 Pumpkin Waffle Recipe With Pancake Mix (Easy Fall Breakfast)